 To say that student loan debt is a crisis is an understatement.
-According to the most recent figures from the Project on Student Debt, seven out of ten college graduates leave school with loan debt.
-A decade ago, their average debt level was around $17,000 — but, as of last year, that figure had climbed close to $30,000, directly impacting 37 million student borrowers and creating a trillion-dollar problem that affects just about everyone in the nation—even after the Biden administration’s announcement of targeted student loan forgiveness.
+According to the most recent figures, seven out of ten college graduates leave school with loan debt.
+As of 2005, their average debt level was around $17,000 — but, just 15 years later, that figure had climbed close to $30,000, directly impacting 37 million student borrowers and creating a trillion-dollar problem that affects just about everyone in the nation—even after the Biden administration’s announcement of targeted student loan forgiveness.

 Student Debt Hits Middle Class Students Hard

 Overall, we know that students from low-income backgrounds still face the greatest struggle when it comes to earning college degrees.
 Unstable home lives, lower-quality high schools and other frequent corollaries of low-income neighborhoods present plenty of obstacles even before loan debt becomes an issue.

 For students from middle-class backgrounds, the road to a degree seems easier.
 Their families often have money saved; their schools and support systems tend to prepare them well for the next step.
 Nevertheless, we’ve learned in the past year that middle-class students actually shoulder more student loan debt than anyone after graduating.
 According to Dartmouth sociology professor Jason Houle’s study,

 “’Children from middle-income families make too much money to qualify for student aid packages, but they do not have the financial means to cover the costs of college’ … The study found that students from families earning between $40,000 to $59,000 per year racked up 60 percent more debt than lower-income students and 280 percent more than their peers whose families earned between $100,000 and $149,000 per year.
 A similar trend held for more affluent middle-income families earning up to $99,000 annually.”

 Loan Debt Is an Economic Drag

 When graduates who are looking for their first post-college job are already $30,000 in debt, the negative effect on the economy is considerable.